dmhendricks/file-icon-vectors/README.md

 ## Usage

-Currently, there are two icon sets in the `icons` directory - "Classic" (which expands on the [Redbooth](https://github.com/redbooth/free-file-icons) designs and "Vivid" (which borrows inspiration from [Erlen Masson](https://www.sketchappsources.com/svg-resource/1856-vector-file-type-icons-sketch-freebie-resource.html)).

-To uae, simply link to one or both of the CSS files in the `css` directory.
+To display a file icon, simply link to one or both of the icon set CSS files in the `css` directory:

 ```
 <link rel="stylesheet" href="css/file-icon-classic.css" />